hijkzzz/pymarl2/README.md

 ## Our Benchmarks
 Afterwards, we finetune and standardize the hyperparameters of numerous QMIX variants, and find that QMIX achieves the SOTA.
-Our goal is for the MARL community to be able to compare algorithms fairly, rather than adding Tricks.

 | Algo.     | Type |  MNS |   5m_vs_6m  | 3s5z_vs_3s6z |    corridor    |   6h_vs_8z  |      MMM2      |      Predator-Prey     |
 |-----------|:----:|:----:|:-------------:|:--------------:|:--------------:|:-------------:|:--------------:|:-----------:|